Visit our Location

 It blew my mind!
 There is no cheating these muscle tests, you try with all your might to keep your arm rigid and locked but if your body indicates an imbalance or intolerance to the specific thing you are holding you cannot control it and the arm ( in this instance ) would go wobbly.

 For me personally the outcome was rather surprising as the practitioner strongly suggested I was allergic to the contraceptive pill.
 I had already contemplated whether it was something I needed to be on, and with some thought I opted to stop taking it.
-For me it was an easy decision, I was willing to try anything.
+For me it was an easy decision, I was willing to try anything explore new ways.

 Within two weeks, the pain in my shoulder had completely disappeared.
 14 years on I can gladly say it has not returned.
 I still see Osteopath’s, Massage therapists, Acupuncturist’s and Craniosacral therapists because those treatments benefit me physically and emotionally now-especially from wear and tear of doing a physical job.
 Plus I LOVE complementary therapies.